Oculus Go: Quick Start

 - From the New Project tab of the Unreal Project Browser, create a new Blueprint project, with the following settings:

 - Set the project name

-- Press the Create Project button to create the project and load the UE4 Editor.
-A blank project appears in the editor:
+Press the Create Project button to create the project and load a blank project.

 - In order to be able to run any Unreal Engine project when it is deployed to a device, including the Oculus Go, you must save at least one UE4 Level.
 To keep the current Level, press the Save icon in the toolbar to save it.
 Give it a name, such as GoQSMap.